matzegoebel/WRFlux/README.md

 Besides the spatial dimensions and the time dimension the following netCDF dimensions occur in the files:

-- **ID** : the different forms of the conservation equation: selected budget settings (see beginning of section)
+- **budget_form** : the different forms of the conservation equation: selected budget settings (see beginning of section)
 - **dir** : spatial directions of the flux derivatives: X, Y, Z, and their sum
 - **comp** : components of the Reynold's decomposition (see [Theory/Averaging and Decomposition](#averaging-and-decomposition)):
             mean advective (mean), resolved turbulent (trb_r), subgrid-scale turbulent (trb_s), and the sum of all (total)